-You can choose which type of adoption is best for you and your baby.
+You can Choose which type of adoption is best for you and your baby.
 With an open adoption, identifying information is shared, including names, phone numbers, and email addresses.
 A semi-open adoption is like an open adoption, but limited to only the exchange of photos, emails, text messages, and sometimes phone calls.
 In a closed adoption, no identifying information is shared between birthparents and adoptive families.
-Learn More »
+Learn about the Types of Adoption »

 No. As a potential birthmother, all of our services are provided at no cost to you.

 Yes!
-Depending on state laws, your baby’s adoptive parents will pay for your legal fees, counseling fees, reasonable pregnancy-related expenses, housing and utility fees, and medical bills that are not covered by insurance or public aid.
-Learn more »
+Depending on state adoption laws, your baby’s adoptive parents can pay for your legal fees, counseling fees, reasonable pregnancy-related expenses, housing and utility fees, and medical bills that are not covered by insurance or public aid.
+Learn about Financial Assistance for Birthmothers »

 Absolutely!
 As a potential birthmother, we encourage you to browse our adoptive family profiles and choose a family you feel would be a good fit for you and your baby.
 We can help you choose a family and they will contact you in whatever way you’re most comfortable with.
 If you want, you can spend time with them on your own to get to know them better.
 Many expectant mothers meet adoptive families for dinner, go to doctor’s appointments together, talk on the phone, text back and forth, and/or send emails to one another.
 It’s totally up to you how open or private you want your relationship to be.
-Learn more »
+How to Choose an Adoptive Family »

-Yes, it is never too late to give your baby up for adoption.
+Absolutely, it is never too late to consider adoption.
 We regularly receive calls and messages from women who are in labor, who have already had their baby and are in the hospital, or who have already taken their baby home.
-Families are prepared for the possibility of a last-minute adoption and will be happy to travel anywhere in the country to meet you, so we can have an adoptive family available for your baby within hours.
-If you’re considering giving your baby up for adoption at any point during or after your pregnancy, contact us anytime — we are here for you 24 hours a day, 7 days a week.
+Families are prepared for the possibility of an after-delivery adoption and will be happy to travel anywhere in the country to meet you, so we can have an adoptive family available for your baby within hours.
+If you’re considering adoption at any point during or after your pregnancy, contact us anytime — we are here for you 24 hours a day, 7 days a week.